Ahmed-Y98/dynamic-table-js/README.md

 ###### NEW:

+-- The Library Supports Vue 3
+-- Added LighTbox Plugin
+-- With The `Classes` Prop Now You Can Add Your Preffered Css Classes

 - With the options prop you can customize the table even more.
 - if you want to display an image in the table you can now do that by passing the image object which contains the following keys:
 - `column` is the column name of the picture.
 - `height` of the picture.
 - `width` of the picture.
+- `lightbox` key if you want to use lightbox plugin
 - `columns` which contains customizable options for the table head and the table body.
 - `urlColumnCode` if you want to change the code in the url.